 Italian Cheese Blend(ContainsMilk)

 • Melt 1 TBSP butter (2 TBSP for 4 servings) in a large pan over medium heat.
-Add onion and a pinch of salt.
-Cook, stirring occasionally, until softened, 4-5 minutes. • Add rice and half the tomato paste (all for 4); stir until paste has darkened, 1-2 minutes. • Reduce heat to medium low and add 1 cup simmering stock and ½ tsp salt (1½ cups stock and 1 tsp salt for 4); stir until liquid has mostly absorbed.
-Repeat with remaining stock—adding ½ cup at a time and stirring until liquid has mostly absorbed—until rice is al dente and risotto is creamy, 18-20 minutes.
-(TIP: Depending on the size of your pan, you may need a little more or less liquid.
-The end result should be loose and creamy.) • In the last minute of cooking, stir in sun-dried tomatoes.
+Add diced onion and a pinch of salt.
+Cook, stirring occasionally, until softened, 4-5 minutes. • Add rice and half the tomato paste (all for 4); stir until paste has darkened, 1-2 minutes. • Reduce heat to medium low and add 1 cup hot stock and ½ tsp salt (1½ cups stock and 1 tsp salt for 4); stir until liquid has mostly absorbed.
+Repeat with remaining stock— adding ½ cup at a time and stirring until liquid has mostly absorbed—until rice is al dente and risotto is creamy, 18-20 minutes.
+TIP: Depending on the size of your pan, you may need a little more or less liquid.
+The end result should be loose and creamy. • In the last minute of cooking, stir in sun- dried tomatoes.

 • While risotto cooks, halve baguette lengthwise. • Heat a drizzle of olive oil and ¼ tsp garlic powder (½ tsp for 4 servings) in a second large pan over medium heat.
 (You’ll use the rest of the garlic powder later.)
 Stir to combine.
 Add baguette, cut sides down, and press down lightly to toast until golden, 2-3 minutes. • Turn off heat.
 Remove garlic bread from pan and sprinkle with a pinch of salt and pepper; set aside.
 Wipe out pan.

-• Once risotto is cooked, remove from heat and stir in cheese, half the chives, and 2 TBSP butter (4 TBSP for 4 servings) until melted.
-TIP: If risotto is too thick, stir in a splash of remaining stock or plain water.
+• Once risotto is cooked, remove from heat and stir in Italian cheese blend, half the chives, and 2 TBSP butter (4 TBSP for 4 servings) until melted.
+(TIP: If risotto is too thick, stir in a splash of remaining stock or plain water.)
 Taste and season generously with salt and pepper.

-• Halve garlic bread on a diagonal. • Divide risotto between plates and top with shrimp and sauce from pan.
+• Halve garlic bread on a diagonal. • Divide risotto between plates or shallow bowls and top with shrimp and sauce from pan.
 Garnish with remaining chives and serve with garlic bread on the side.